reinthal/BSD-Sockets/README.md

 https://en.wikipedia.org/wiki/Berkeley_sockets

-an API for communcation between IP-networked unix computers.
+an API for communication between IP-networked unix computers.
 It also demonstrates how concurrently handled connections improves response time of the server.

 # How to build the server and client